Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

+\myFinding{Reimagining Boundaries}{sec:reimagining-boundaries} \mySubFinding[nospace]{Expanding Boundary Definitions}{sec:invisible-main} Boundaries manifest not merely as visible forms but as invisible social implications and the perceptual interplay between the seen and unseen.

-\leavevmode\unskip \paragraph{Visible boundaries span diverse forms and materialities} Boundaries extend beyond flat planes to curved surfaces, such as a sculpture's skin~\q{P2:sculptural-surface}, or deformable ones like a soft sphere that opens~\cite{LiuXin2022PhygitalSupermarket}.
-They can include human skin through haptic wearables~\q{P3:skin-haptics}, or shift materially, as when ice melts into water~\q{P3:ice-melts}.
-They can also cross realities, with physical boundaries retargeted to provide haptics for digital ones~\q{P5:retargeting}.
+\emph{Visible boundaries span diverse forms and materialities.\,} They extend beyond fixed physical partitions and emerge from how material, spatial, and dynamic conditions shape perception.
+They vary not only in form (e.g., curved surfaces such as sculptural skins;~\qs{sculptural-surface}) but also in material behaviors, such as deforming (e.g., soft spheres that open when approached~\cite{LiuXin2022PhygitalSupermarket}, or human skin that receives touch;~\qs{skin-haptics}), or transient states such as melting~\q{ice-melts}.
+They can also cross realities, such as physical boundaries retargeted to provide haptics for digital ones~(P5).

-\paragraph{Invisible boundaries carry social implications} Experts highlighted personal space, noting how spatial arrangements bring people together or hold them apart~\q{P2:restaurant-privacy}.
-Relaxed boundaries can foster mingling but raise concerns of privacy and trust, especially in large shared VR or dark environments where people cannot see yet still touch~\q{P4:privacy-touch}.
-Such boundaries evolve with relationships: ``Between two strangers the invisible boundary is large, but as conversation increases, that boundary shrinks and people are willing to move closer.''
-(P5)
+\emph{Invisible boundaries carry social implications.\,} They do not merely separate bodies in space but shape how people form, negotiate, and maintain social relationships.
+The spatial organization of personal space can invite interaction or enforce separation~\q{restaurant-privacy}.
+Looser boundaries may encourage mingling, yet they also introduce tensions around privacy and trust---particularly in large shared VR or dark environments where people cannot see yet can touch~\q{privacy-touch}.
+These boundaries are dynamic rather than fixed: ``Between two strangers the invisible boundary is large, but as conversation increases, that boundary shrinks, and people are willing to move closer''~(P5).

-\paragraph{Visible entities can construct invisible boundaries; visible boundaries can also be made perceptually absent} 2D marks can seed a mental boundary that people hesitate to cross, such as a drawn line on a desk (P5) or lanes on the ground~\q{P2:2d-wall}.
-Subtle zoning with materials, like a living-room rug, signals entry into a nested space~\q{P2:carpet-zone}.
-In 3D, objects create fuzzy fields~\q{P5:fuzzy-objects} that nudge behavior without enclosing it: ``If I want to dance in a room, the wall influences my behavior even if I never touch it.''
-(P5) Conversely, physical boundaries may remain but be perceptually absent in XR~\q{P4:reduced-physical}, or hidden by illusions like Head-on-a-Platter~\footnote{\url{https://youtu.be/oCDzOR5lY58?si=1OqH4dVZvKb1wDxo}}, where mirrors ``make people believe the space is empty or passable, when it is not''~\q{P2:mirror-illusion}.
+\emph{Visible entities can construct invisible boundaries; visible boundaries can also be made perceptually absent.\,} Some marks and objects operate less as direct obstacles than as perceptual cues from which people infer invisible boundaries.
+Lines on desks (P5) or floors~\q{2d-wall} and the presence of a carpet~\q{carpet-zone} visually generate implicit separations that guide behavior despite offering no physical resistance.
+3D structures can also generate fuzzy influence zones~\q{fuzzy-objects} that nudge behavior: ``If I want to dance in a room, the wall influences my behavior even if I never touch it''~(P5).
+Conversely, physical boundaries may remain but be perceptually absent, such as being visually suppressed in XR~\q{reduced-physical}, or hidden by illusions like Head-on-a-Platter~\cite{ncsm_head_on_a_platter_2022}, where mirrors ``make people believe the space is empty or passable, when it is not''~\q{mirror-illusion}.